On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Introduction

-where $D$ is a set of random variables with domain $\mathcal {D}$, $\theta$ is a $p$-dimensional vector of parameters to be estimated, and $g$ is a $m$-dimensional mapping from $\mathcal {D}\times \mathbb{R}^p$ to $\mathbb{R}^m$.
-Typically it is necessary to have $m\geq p$ for the point identification of $\theta$.
-Given an i.i.d. or stationary realization $\D=\{D_1,D_2,...,D_n\}$ of $D$, one can either fully specify the underlying data generating process of $D$, or estimate $\theta$ directly from such a set of $m$ unconditional moments.
-This moment based estimation problem is important and has been extensively studied in econometrics and statistics.
+The moment based estimation problem (\ref{uncond}) is important and has been extensively studied in econometrics and statistics.
 Well known methods include the generalized method of moments (GMM, \citealt{hansen82}, \citealt{hansen96}, \citealt{newey04}), the empirical likelihood (EL, \citealt{owen88}, \citealt{qin94}), the exponential tilting (ET, \citealt{kita97}), the exponential tilted empirical likelihood (ETEL, \citealt{schen05, schen07}) and the generalized empirical likelihood (GEL, \citealt{neweysmith04}).
 Essentially they all share the same first order efficiency of optimally weighted GMM estimator, and have been applied to independent data, time series data and panel data in econometrics.
 On the other hand, researchers in statistics also use the moment based methods for constructing efficient estimators, especially for clustered and correlated longitudinal data.
 For example, \citet{qu00} proposed a GMM type estimator to avoid the inefficiency from misspecified working correlation matrices in generalized estimating equations (GEE) for longitudinal data. \citet{wang10} considered the EL approach to address the within-subject correlation structure.
-In general, the moment based estimation methods only require information on the low order moments of $D$ and are therefore more flexible, efficient and robust to model misspecification, as long as the moment conditions are correctly specified.\\
+Recently frequentist penalization methods have been proposed to accommodate increasing dimension $p$.
+See for example \citet{wang12}, \citet{leng12}, \citet{cho13}, \citet{caner13}, etc. In general, the moment based estimation methods only require information on the low order moments of $D$ and are therefore more flexible, efficient and robust to model misspecification, as long as the moment conditions are correctly specified.\\